Five Steps to an Organic Lawn- Gardening Expert and Host of Growing a Greener World®

 And with lawns, it’s one thing to have a lush spread of turf that’s the envy of the block.
-But for me, an even better prize is to achieve that goal without all of the toxic chemicals that are so widely sold and used on yards across the country.
+But for me, an even better prize is to achieve a beautiful lawn without toxic lawn care chemicals that are so widely sold and used on yards across the country.

-Building up the overall health of the growing environment that feeds your lawn- and doing it naturally- will get you the same green grass on your own side of the fence, but with better, longer-lasting results and none of the negative side effects.
+Building up the overall health of the growing environment that feeds your lawn- and doing it with organic lawncare maintenance - will get you the same green grass on your own side of the fence, but with better, longer-lasting results and none of the negative side effects from chemicals.

 In our country, there is a huge market for products to put on our plants and lawns that promise incredible results: rapid growth, fewer weeds, and a minimum of pests and disease.
 And while most of these products admittedly do what they advertise, the environmental and potential health risks that come with using them are more significant than I’m willing to accept.